How To Stop Worrying When You Speak English

 Learn how to stop worrying when you speak English with the world’s #1 English Fluency Guide!

 In this conversation with Monica, an English student of mine from Italy, you see how to “stay out of your head” so worries don’t stop you from expressing yourself when speaking English.
-If you ever “go blank” or “get stuck” in conversations, this video will help you change the way you think about speaking so you express yourself more fluently and confidently!
+If you ever “go blank” or “get stuck” in conversations, this video will help you change the way you think about speaking so you speak English more fluently and confidently!

 Here’s what Monica sent me after our conversation: